 - a.
 A Casitas customer may file an appeal for: - 1.
 An Exception to Staged Adjustment of Allocation, as provided in Section 5.4 above; or - 2.
-The assessment of a Conservation Penalty, as provided in Section 5.6 above by submitting a written appeal, on a form provided by Casitas, directly to the General Manager or his/her designee.
+The assessment of a Conservation Penalty by submitting a written appeal, on a form provided by Casitas, directly to the General Manager or his/her designee.

-b.
-The following paragraphs provide the criteria or reasons for an appeal for an Exception to Staged Adjustments of Allocation and an appeal for an Exception to Staged Adjustments of Allocation may be granted for one or more of the following reasons:

-- 1. The staged adjustment would cause a condition affecting the health, sanitation, fire protection, or safety of the customer or the public; - 2.
+- b.
+The following paragraphs provide the criteria or reasons for an appeal for an Exception to Staged Adjustments of Allocation and an appeal for an Exception to Staged Adjustments of Allocation may be granted for one or more of the following reasons: - 1.
+The staged adjustment would cause a condition affecting the health, sanitation, fire protection, or safety of the customer or the public; - 2.
 Strict application of the water allocation adjustment provisions imposes a severe or undue hardship on a particular business, or renders it infeasible for a business or class of business to remain in operation; - 3.
 The customer is a hospital or health care facility using industry best management practices; - 4.
 The business has already implemented environmental sustainability measures and water conservation measures reducing water consumption to the maximum extent possible. - c.
 The customer must support their reason for an appeal for an Exception to Staged Adjustments of Allocation with supporting documentation or substantial evidence demonstrating the need for an exception.
 A failure to provide supporting documentation or evidence shall result in a denial of the appeal. - d.
 The appeal for an Exception to Staged Adjustments of Allocation will be first reviewed, approved or denied, by the General Manager or his/her designee.
 The decision of the General Manager or his/her designee shall be reported to the customer/appellant in written form.
-If the customer is not satisfied with the General Manager or his/her designee's decision, the customer/appellant must request, within 10 days of the date of the General Manager or his/her designee's decision, that the appeal be placed on the agenda of the Casitas Board of Directors for their review and determination based on the criteria set forth in Section 5.7(b)(1)-(4).
+If the customer is not satisfied with the General Manager or his/her designee's decision, the customer/appellant must request, within 10 days of the date of the General Manager or his/her designee's decision, that the appeal be placed on the agenda of the Casitas Board of Directors

+- for their review and determination based on the criteria set forth in Section 5.7(b)(1)-(4).
 The determination by the Casitas Board of Directors shall be final. - e.
-The following paragraphs provide the criteria and process for an appeal from a Conservation Penalty: - 1.
-An appeal for relief of a Conservation Penalty may only be considered when a natural disaster such as a wildfire, earthquake, flood or landslide or other naturally occurring phenomenon which directly causes a leakage or leakage event. - 2.
-The customer must file their appeal to the Casitas Municipal Water District Board of Directors' Appeals Panel.1 A request for review and an evidentiary hearing must be made in writing and submitted to the District within thirty (30) days of date the Casitas bill with the Conservation Penalty was issued by the District.
-Upon receipt by the District, a review and evidentiary hearing will be placed on the next agenda of the Appeals Panel. - 3.
-The appeal of a Conservation Penalty must explain why the leakage or leakage event was caused by a naturally occurring event such as wildfire, earthquake, flood or landslide. - 4.
-The customer/appellant must support their reason for an appeal from a Conservation Penalty with supporting documentation or substantial evidence demonstrating the circumstances for the appeal.
-A failure to provide supporting documentation or evidence shall result in a denial of the appeal.
+The criteria and process for an appeal from a Conservation Penalty shall be in accordance with the Bill Relief Program described in the Casitas Rates and Regulations for Water Service.